 For Restaurants

-One subscription covers every location, owners always free.
-Geofenced punch in/out, FLSA-compliant overtime, weekly or bi-weekly pay periods.
-Punch handles time and pay; your POS keeps handling tips, tables, and orders.
+Punch keeps the hours straight: geofenced punch-in, split-shift support for staff who work both, automatic overtime, weekly or bi-weekly pay periods.
+It handles time and pay; your POS keeps the tips, tables, and orders.

 Why restaurants overpay for time tracking

 Punch charges per organization, not per employee or per location.
-Owners are always free, and your entire team — across every location — runs on one bill.
-Crew tier (up to 5 employees) is $9.99 a month.
-Team tier (up to 10) is $19.99.
-Company tier (up to 20) is $34.99.
+Owners are always free, and your entire team, across every location, runs on one bill.
+Crew tier (up to 5 employees) is $14.99 a month.
+Team tier (up to 10) is $24.99.
+Company tier (up to 20) is $49.99.
 Same flat price whether you're a single coffee shop or a three-location restaurant group.

 Punch handles time and pay.
 Your POS handles tips, tables, and orders.
-The two work side by side without overlap — Punch exports weekly or bi-weekly hours as CSV or XLSX so your existing payroll process keeps working.
+The two work side by side without overlap, Punch exports weekly or bi-weekly hours as Excel, or a QuickBooks-ready file, so your existing payroll process keeps working.
+Punch works across 40 countries, billing in your local currency, with overtime rules for your country, in English, Spanish, or Canadian French.

 What you get